stappersg/vBook/src/dev/plugins/plugins.md

 ```
 <p class="ann"> Generated Cargo.toml file </p>

-Has you can see in the manifest file generated for the project, the configured crate for your project is of type `cdylib`.
+Has you can see in the manifest file generated for the project, the configured crate type is `cdylib`.

 ```toml
 {{#include vsmtp-plugin-awesome/Cargo.toml:9}}